Know thyself: Who are you and what is your true personality and character?

 The importance of integrity

 Think about the people you most look up to.
 Are they perfect?
 You can be sure that they are not!
 What then makes them so attractive?
 What is it about them that makes people want to follow them?
 If they are successful, ask why are they successful?
 What makes them different from the average person?
 If you read biographies of such people one generally finds that the person in question is both self-aware and purposeful.
-This gives them an integrity that is magnetic.
+They have great strengths but also genuine vulnerability.
+This gives them integrity that is magnetic.

 Change starts with me, myself and I

-This holds true for working through any sort of relationship challenge.
+This holds true for working through any sort of relationship challenges.
 When family or friends hurt us it is very easy to see the faults in others and how things could be better if the other person changed.
 The hard part – but the most effective way forward – is to look at yourself and start the improvement there.
-This is the true importance of self awareness.
+This is the true importance of self-awareness.